nurulashraf/eclat-market-research/README.md

 # ECLAT Market Research

-ECLAT Market Research is a data-driven project that explores customer purchase patterns using association rule mining techniques — specifically the ECLAT algorithm.
-This project analyzes market basket data to identify frequent itemsets and meaningful relationships between products, offering insights for strategic decision-making in retail and e-commerce.
+ECLAT Market Research is a data-driven project that explores customer purchase patterns using association rule mining techniques, specifically the ECLAT algorithm.
+This project analyses market basket data to identify frequent itemsets and meaningful relationships between products, offering insights for strategic decision-making in retail and e-commerce.

 ---

 ## Features

 - Performs market basket analysis using the **ECLAT (Equivalence Class Clustering and bottom-up Lattice Traversal)** algorithm.
-- Visualizes frequent itemsets and their supports using interactive plots.
+- Visualises frequent itemsets and their supports using interactive plots.
-- Allows customization of support thresholds.
+- Allows customisation of support thresholds.
 - Exports insights for use in marketing and inventory planning.

 ---